 The TAC is a Victorian Government-owned organisation whose role is to promote road safety, improve the state's trauma system and support those who have been injured on our roads.

-The funds the TAC needs to perform these functions come from payments made by Victorian motorists when they register their vehicles each year with VicRoads.
+We are funded through the TAC charge which is a component of the payment made by Victorian motorists when they register their vehicles each year with VicRoads.

-The TAC covers transport accidents directly caused by the driving of a car, motorcycle, bus, train or tram.
-The TAC can provide support services for people injured in a transport accident as a driver, passenger, pedestrian, motorcyclist, or in some cases, a cyclist.
+We cover injuries that result from accidents directly caused by the driving of a car, motorcycle, bus, train or tram.
+We can provide support services for people injured in a transport accident as a driver, passenger, pedestrian, motorcyclist, and in many cases, a cyclist.

-For more details about the medical, rehabilitation, income and lump sum support the TAC can offer visit the 'What the TAC can pay for' page.
+For more details on the support the TAC can offer visit the 'What the TAC can pay for' page.

-Working closely with Victoria Police, the Department of Justice and VicRoads, the TAC develops campaigns that increase awareness of road safety issues, change behaviour and ultimately reduce the incidence of road trauma.
+Working closely with Victoria Police, the Department of Justice and VicRoads, we develop campaigns that increase awareness of road safety issues, change behaviour and ultimately reduce the incidence of road trauma.